Top 10 Most Common Mistakes Forex Traders Make

 A quick look at the most common mistakes that forex traders fall into

 The internet is full of lists.
 A quick search returns thousands of results, dealing in subjects from a to z.
 There’s something so satisfying about counting down to a number one.

 As forex traders, we’re susceptible to a whole host of mistakes.
 And while the ten on this list aren’t the only ones, they are definitely the most common and destructive mistakes forex trader make.
 Let’s start off with the least dangerous item which comes in at number ten on our list.

 10 | Not Having a Trading Journal.

 Trading is a skill that takes a long time to progress in and one day hopefully perfect.
 The learning curve on the journey from novice to master is long and at times painful.
-So many actions will occur as you navigate the market that it’s essential to keep notes of what you did right and what you unfortunately did wrong.
+So many actions will occur as you navigate the market that it’s essential to keep notes of what you did right and what you, unfortunately, did wrong.

-Think of a trading journal like a daily diary.
+Think of a trading journal as a daily diary.
 Over a long period of time, you will be able to go over your writing and see your growth as a trader.
 It’s key to ensuring you don’t get stuck in a loop where you make the same mistakes over and over and it’s incredibly helpful when you want to reflect on an achieved milestone.